Hydrogen selenide

 Hydrogen selenide is an inorganic compound with the formula H_{2}Se.
 This hydrogen chalcogenide is the simplest and most commonly encountered hydride of selenium.
 H_{2}Se is a colorless, flammable gas under standard conditions.
 It is the most toxic selenium compound with an exposure limit of 0.05 ppm over an 8-hour period.
-Even at extremely low concentrations, this compound has a very irritating smell resembling that of decayed horseradish or "leaking gas", but smells of rotten eggs at higher concentrations.
+Even at extremely low concentrations, this compound has a very irritating smell resembling that of decayed horseradish or "leaking gas" and rotting garlic at the odor threshold at still lower concentration.
+At high concentrations the compound smells of rotten eggs.

 Structure and properties

 H_{2}Se adopts a bent structure with a H−Se−H bond angle of 91°.
 Consistent with this structure, three IR-active vibrational bands are observed: 2358, 2345, and 1034 cm^{−1}.

 The properties of H_{2}S and H_{2}Se are similar, although the selenide is more acidic with pK_{a} = 3.89 and the second pK_{a} = 11, or 15.05 ± 0.02 at 25 °C.